Lindy Williams

 Research Focus

-Lindy's most recent research focuses on a range of topics pertaining to human migration.
+Lindy's recent and ongoing research addresses a range of topics pertaining to human migration.

-- With colleagues, Amanda Flaim and Daniel Ahlquist, she has recently completed research on the ways in which returns to migration vary according to the legal status of both out-migrants and their family members in the highlands of Thailand.
-Importantly, since some members of highland communities cannot document where they were born, they are effectively stateless in their country of origin.
+A recent study with coauthors, Amanda Flaim and Daniel Ahlquist, addresses the ways in which returns to migration vary according to the legal status of both out-migrants and their family members in the highlands of Thailand.
+Importantly, since some members of highland communities cannot document where they were born, they are effectively stateless in their own country.
 This matters particularly for the health, financial well-being, and labor outcomes of older adults.

-- Lindy has also recently published work with Katie Rainwater, an advanced graduate student, on historical trends in international labor migration from Thailand.
-Their research documents the emergence of migration flows from Thailand to the Middle East, the eventual collapse of that system, and the subsequent rise and decline of migration flows to East Asia.
+Lindy has also collaborated with Katie Rainwater on historical trends in international labor migration from Thailand.
+Their work documents the emergence of migration flows from Thailand to the Middle East, the eventual collapse of that system, and the subsequent rise and decline of migration flows to East Asia.

-- Her recent research with Florio and Joy Arguillas examines how trailing husbands of nurses who leave the Philippines for Europe adjust to taking on care-giving roles and increasing responsibility for domestic labor as their wives become primary breadwinners.
+Earlier research with Florio and Joy Arguillas examined how trailing husbands of nurses who leave the Philippines for Europe take on care-giving roles and other responsibility for domestic labor, as their wives become primary breadwinners.
+Authors consider both men’s and women’s adjustments to new roles in new social contexts.

-- With colleagues, Hyunok Lee and Florio Arguillas, she has also published work on the emergence of international marriage migration flows from Vietnam to South Korea.
+With colleagues, Hyunok Lee and Florio Arguillas, Professor Williams also published work on the emergence of international marriage migration flows from Vietnam to South Korea.

-- She and Joy Arguillas have published research on overseas labor migration from the Philippines and effects on the children who stay behind when their parents leave, often on extended year contracts.
+Finally, she and Joy Arguillas have published research on overseas labor migration from the Philippines and effects on the children who stay behind when their parents leave, often on extended duration contracts.

-Much of Lindy's earlier work focused on: (1) issues surrounding family formation (for example, changing attitudes toward marriage in the Philippines, Thailand, and Vietnam); (2) issues surrounding fertility attitudes, intentions, and behavior (most recently among couples in the Philippines, and previously regarding both women's and men's experiences with unplanned pregnancy in the United States); and (3) factors affecting the educational attainment of children (most recently in Thailand and the Philippines).
+Much of Lindy's earlier work focused on: (1) issues surrounding family formation (for example, changing attitudes toward marriage in the Philippines, Thailand, and Vietnam); (2) issues surrounding fertility attitudes, intentions, and behavior (more recently among couples in the Philippines, and previously regarding both women's and men's experiences with unplanned pregnancy in the United States); and (3) factors affecting the educational attainment of children in Thailand and the Philippines.

 Teaching Focus

-Lindy's current and past research endeavors all inform the courses she teaches: Social Change and Population Processes in Asia (DS 6120), Qualitative Research Methods (DS 6150), Human Migration (DS 4300/6300), and Population and Development (DS 4380/6380).
-Students in these courses examine the historical underpinnings of each topical area and begin to answer current critical questions central to each course.
-Results from published work are analyzed, as are the strengths and weaknesses of the techniques used to produce the findings.
-In the Qualitative Methods course, students examine the full process of conducting research from identifying a potential topic, to preparing for and carrying out fieldwork, to coding transcripts and analyzing results.
-The course examines ethics and legalities involved in social science research and highlights case studies of dilemmas from the field.
-As part of her involvement in the Institute for Social Sciences' Evolving Family Project, she once co-taught a course on the Changing Family in Asia.
+Lindy has retired from teaching, but her research endeavors all informed the courses she taught: Social Change and Population Processes in Asia (DS 6120), Qualitative Research Methods (DS 6150), Human Migration (DS 4300/6300), and Population and Development (DS 4380/6380).
+Students in those courses examined the historical underpinnings of each topical area and began to answer critical questions central to each course.
+They analyzed results from published work, as well as the strengths and weaknesses of the techniques used to produce the findings.
+The Qualitative Methods course explored the process of conducting research from identifying a potential topic, to preparing for and carrying out fieldwork, to coding transcripts and analyzing results.
+The course highlighted ethics and legalities involved in social science research and analyzed case studies of dilemmas from the field.
+As part of her involvement in the Institute for Social Sciences' Evolving Family Project, she co-taught a course on the Changing Family in Asia.
 In that course, students compared the types of questions asked, approaches taken, and findings emerging from the disciplines of Economics and Sociology regarding the institution of the family in different contexts in Asia.
-In that course, as well as in her course on social and demographic change in Asia, students consider the ways in which shifting gendered norms, changes in household divisions of labor, and inter-personal dynamics both influence and are influenced by changing demographic concerns.
-In every class, students learn about the theories, data, and methods that are used to generate the information that appears in the texts they study.
+In that course, as well as in her course on social and demographic change in Asia, students considered the ways in which shifting gendered norms, changes in household divisions of labor, and inter-personal dynamics both influence and are influenced by changing demographic concerns.

 Recent Awards and Honors